 – Reframe limiting mindsets into liberating mindsets.

-Depending on group size, either a circle of chairs or tables set up for small groups to interact.
-Standing up always works best.
+Depending on group size, set up either a circle of chairs or tables for small groups to interact.
+Standing always works best.

 This is a good reflection exercise to realize the impact of how people think and improve the team mindset.

 First, the group will practice using blockers.
 Then, they will reframe the same conversation by using amplifiers instead.

 “That will never work.”

 Rejecting an idea even before analyzing it is a usual way of blocking creativity.
 We immediately reject what we don’t know or focus on the negative impact rather than seeing its bright side too.
 Try this change that team mindset.

 First Round: Ask people to share different ideas.
 Each time someone makes a recommendation, another person replies with “That will never work because…” and provides a reason why the idea might fail.

 Second Round: Repeat the same sequence.

-This time, once someone posses an objection, someone else chimes in with a solution.
+This time, once someone poses an objection, someone else chimes in with a solution.
 People should respond using the “What if we try this…?” format.

 The responses should help neutralize the whole objection, or part of it.
 The idea is to keep the group moving forward.
 Instead of getting stuck by a blocker, they use an amplifier to neutralize it.

 “That’s not how we do things here.”

 This exercise works exactly the same as the one above, just replace the blocker and amplifier.

 In this case, the focus is on how traditions or cultural behaviors can get in the way of innovation.
 Encourage the team to challenge how they do things by exploring new possibilities

 Organizations resist new approaches or ways of working before even trying them first.
-By asking, “What if we try this…?” we invite the team to experiment before jumping into conclusions.
+By asking, “What if we try this…?” we invite the team to experiment before jumping to conclusions.